Learn how to streamline your translation workflow -

 Page of the InDesign document before and after the master page update

 All the pages of my document have been automatically adapted to the new settings.
-This also works if you change the dimensions or the number of columns to the text frame in the master page.
+This also works if you change the dimensions or the number of columns to the text frame in the parent page.

-Using a master page
+Using a parent page

 See in the image below, master A and master B are pretty different.
 One has a single column (master A) the other has two columns (master B).